gossi/ember-handbook/ember-handbook/app/component-architecture/patterns/builder/template.md

 - Use the builder pattern when you want to be able to create different shapes and representations.
-- Works in harmony with the <LinkTo @route="component-architecture.types.contextual">contextual component</LinkTo>.
+- Works in harmony with the <LinkTo @route="component-architecture.types.composable">composable component</LinkTo>.
 - Nesting works smoothly on the declarative approach.
 - Easily extendable with more pieces.